 - It’s best to avoid root canal treatments if possible, in favor of less harmful options such as non-titanium implants, bridges, or partial dentures.
 If you’ve already had a root canal treatment, it should be removed if it’s been infected.

 - Cavitations can be addressed with surgery to clean out the jaw bone or x-tip ozone injections to kill harmful bacteria.

 - It’s extremely important to support the immune system before, during, and after treatment for cavitations, and to focus on detoxing.

-- For more in depth guidance on this and other critical steps towards recovery, sign up for my at-home Lyme disease program or apply for one-on-one coaching.
+- For more in depth guidance on this and other critical steps towards recovery, sign up for my at-home program.

 ARE ROOT CANALS OR HIDDEN JAW INFECTIONS KEEPING YOUR LYME DISEASE ALIVE?

 We rarely think about our mouths or teeth contributing to illness in our bodies.
 After all, most of us have a dentist dedicated to the health of our teeth, and separate doctors to help us take care of the rest of our bodies.
 When we have a tooth problem that needs fixing, we go to see our dentists, undergo any necessary procedures, and then we move on.
 But what most people don’t know is that complications and infections following dental work can cause serious and systemic harm throughout our bodies… and because these infections rarely cause symptoms within the mouth, most of us don’t even know that they’re there.